 In addition, you can use one of the suggested searches such as Shared Notes or Notes with Attachments to further refine the results.

 In the Notes app on your Mac, do one of the following:

 Search in a specific account: Click a folder in the account you want to search, click in the search field, click the magnifying glass , then choose Current Account.

 Search in all accounts: Click in the search field, click the magnifying glass , then choose All Accounts.

-When Notes searches All Accounts, it searches in the Recently Deleted folder of the specific account or All Accounts (as applicable).
+When Notes searches, it searches in the Recently Deleted folder of the specific account or All Accounts (as applicable).